(The detection of parent geothermal water: Early Showa era, early 20th century)

 Meanwhile, the minimum concentration value of a 100°C boiling spring was approximately 0.5 g/L. All values shown here are higher than this.
 From this, the underground temperature was estimated to be above 100°C. However, as the high-temperature water rises to the ground surface, the pressure decreases and the water starts to boil.
 During this process, vaporized heat (latent heat of evaporation) is lost, therefore the temperature is not able to exceed the 100°C boiling point under atmospheric pressure.

-On the other hand, the high-temperature water from the boiling spring is transformed into vapor, causing the concentration of chloride ions to increase.
 Given the above, Fukutomi proposed that the boiling effect has to be taken into consideration when estimating the concentration and the temperature of underground hot water that exceeds 100°C using the data from the boiling spring.

 Incidentally, the underground temperature and the concentration can be calculated using the measurements of both the hot water in liquid form and the vapor yielded.